 How Do the Clothes Get Charged?

 Rubbing two non-conductive fabrics can produce static electricity.
 This “rubbing” happens unintentionally between layers of clothes whenever you move.
 However, friction is not the only cause for build-up of static electricity.
 Two non-conductive fabrics also can become charged by being worn on top of each other.
 This means when you layer clothes stay comfortable in cold weather outfits.

 What actually happens is that a charge builds up on the fabric due to the contact with the other fabric.
 Thus, a charge exchange occurs always when you separate the two fabrics that were in contact with each other.
 However, we only notice the effects of charge exchange (the little blue spark) when at least one of the fabrics has a huge resistance to electrical flow.
 Concretely speaking, the transfer of electrical charges from or to the hugely resistant fabric is on hold long enough for the effects of electrostatics to be audible, and visible by little blue sparks.

 It even may happen when you pull off a sweater!

 The charges remain on the fabric until they either discharge producing these sparks or are conducted to ground.
 In both cases, the charge is neutralized.
 Some people may also have a body chemistry that leads to an access of ions.
 That means they see the phenomenon of sparks more often than others.

 In summary, the familiar phenomenon of the static ‘shock’ is nothing else than the discharge due to the neutralization of charge built up in the fabrics from contact with non-conductive fabrics.
 It is a natural law.

 Which Fabrics Release Sparks?

 Typically, winter fabrics like, for instance, tweed or a knitted wool sweater have a relatively rough texture.
 Therefore, charging through contact takes much longer than charging through friction among these fabrics.
 However, their rubbing on each other or on dry skin enhances the amount of adhesive contact between them or between them and the skin.

-Here a list of clothing materials that tend to clinch, i.e., get charged:
+These clothing materials tend to clinch, i.e., get charged:

 - Fine spun wool without rough texture